jhanvisharma01/jhanvisharma01/README.md

 - 💼 **Real business ownership experience**
 - 📈 **Decision-making grounded in data**

-Currently, I **own and manage a food business**, where I actively analyze **sales trends, customer behavior, inventory performance, and revenue patterns** to improve operations and profitability.
+Currently, I **work in sales and own a food business**, where I actively analyze **sales trends, customer behavior, inventory performance, and revenue patterns** to improve operations and profitability.

 I enjoy working with data end-to-end — from **data collection and cleaning** to **analysis, visualization, and storytelling**.